-Higher education institution partnerships (APPEAR) with scientific institutions in 16 priority countries and priority regions of the Austrian Development Cooperation (ADC) improve the learning, teaching and research conditions in countries with limited infrastructure and create new access possibilities to the international scientific community.
+Higher education institution partnerships (APPEAR) with scientific institutions in priority countries and priority regions of the Austrian Development Cooperation (ADC) improve the learning, teaching and research conditions in countries with limited infrastructure and create new access possibilities to the international scientific community.
 The APPEAR partnership for "Professional Social Work in East Africa" for example provides higher education institutions from Austria, Uganda, Kenya, Tanzania, Rwanda and Burundi with the possibility to do research about social work together, to improve curricula and to strengthen the status of social work as an occupation.
 Under the superordinate goal of poverty reduction problems are dealt with on a partnership basis and results are presented.

 Scholarship holders from APPEAR partner countries contribute considerably to the strengthening of the human resources in their countries of origin and enrich the Austrian higher education and research landscape in terms of an internationalisation of the sciences.
-Currently applications for APPEAR scholarships are only possible within the framework of current APPEAR partnerships.

 The Austrian-African Research Network Africa-UniNet is financed by the BMBWF und was initiated to create a long-term, stable basis for cooperation between Austrian and African universities and research institutions.
 It intends to promote new contacts, deepen scientific cooperation and provide excellent opportunities for innovative joint research projects, that are thematically related to the SDGs.
 At the first call of the network, a total of 50 research proposals were submitted by the end of September 2020, 33 of them from universities in 11 African countries.